Directed & Spontaneous

 Materials

-The teaser video for the DIS paper is available online:
+The talk video for the DIS paper is available online:

 Team